jcs-elpa/organize-imports-java/README.md

 # organize-imports-java #

-Organize Imports Java is an orgainze imports functionalities plugins for editing Java code.
+Organize Imports Java is an organize imports functionalities plugins for editing Java code.
 The only purpose of this project is to implement the functionalities of how eclipse treated as C-S-o key.
 This plugin only uses elisp without using any other plugin, so it